AadhyaNigam/crypto_project/README.md

-# Crypto Data Acquisition & Dashboard Project
+# Crypto Volatility and Risk Analyser

 ## 📌 Project Overview
 This project is a real-time cryptocurrency data acquisition and visualization system.